 Some days, it looks like this:

-- Plus an early evening 30-50 minute practice – typically a version of a breathing meditation.*
+- Plus an early evening practice of about 20 minutes or longer.

 When it’s possible to do that much practice, I definitely notice the positive impact on how I feel in the rest of my life.